jaredatron/reactatron/README.md

 ###### Questions:

 - If you pass children in as arguments to a React Component `props.children` is ignored
+- How do we make `ReactElement.createElement(child.type, newProps)` work with functions?

 #### Styled Component